tsedbrpp/scratch/docs/SYSTEM_CFP_ALIGNMENT.md

 **Submission Deadline:** 15 May 2026

 ## Executive Summary
-**Assemblage.ai** is designed as a "computational hermeneutic instrument" specifically tailored to meet the objectives of the Special Issue on **Algorithmic Assemblages**.
+**Assemblage-AI** is designed as a "computational hermeneutic instrument" specifically tailored to meet the objectives of the Special Issue on **Algorithmic Assemblages**.
 It bridges the gap between macro-level ecosystem analysis and micro-level discursive interpretation, directly addressing the editors' call for innovative, mixed-method approaches.

 ---